souyahia/node-telegram-bot-template/README.md

 # Overview

-This repository describes a custom NodeJs TypeScript project template, that can be used to start a new project with the proper configuration very quickly.
+This repository is a project template for creating a Node.js Telegram bot using TypeScript.

 # Project Structure
 The project structure is as follows :